Multifactor Authentication in Auth0

 Multifactor Authentication (MFA) is a method of verifying a user's identity by requiring them to present more than one piece of identifying information.
 This method provides an additional layer of security, decreasing the likelihood of unauthorized access.
 The type of information required from the user is typically two or more of the following:

-- Knowledge: Something the user knows (e.g. a password)
+- Knowledge: Something the user knows (such as a password)

-- Possession: Something the user has (e.g. a cell phone)
+- Possession: Something the user has (such as a cell phone)

-- Inheritance: Something the user is (e.g. a fingerprint or retina scan)
+- Inheritance: Something the user is (such as a fingerprint or retina scan)

 Implementing MFA with Auth0